-- Downtown St. Petersburg is just as viable an option as any neighborhood in the more urbane city to the east.
-It’s right on the beach, has a major arts vibe and is a short jaunt to Tropicana Field for a Rays game.
+- Downtown St. Petersburg is just as viable an option as any neighborhood in the more urban city to the east.
+It’s right on the beach, has a major arts vibe, and is a short jaunt to Tropicana Field for a Rays game.
 More than 1,200 units are currently under construction there.

 All That and More